How Assuming I’m Selfish Helped My Relationships

 What This Doesn’t Mean

 Now, let me be clear: this approach isn’t about taking responsibility for someone else’s unhealthy or dysfunctional behaviour.
-There are relationships where the issue isn’t your selfishness but the other person’s toxicity, and those situations require healthy boundaries, not self-blame.
+There are relationships where the issue isn’t your selfishness but the other person’s dysfunction, and those situations require healthy boundaries, not self-blame.

 But in the context of healthy relationships, assuming I might be the selfish one turned out to be a powerful way to strengthen those connections.